The Light Changes Everything: A Week on Croatia's Sunniest Island

 Practical Notes on the Light

 Photography tip: the best light for Hvar Town is morning (east-facing harbor, golden side-light on the buildings).
 The best light for the Pakleni Islands is afternoon (sun behind you, water at maximum turquoise).
-The fortress works at both golden hours but sunset is the undisputed champion.
+The fortress works at both golden hours, but sunset is the undisputed champion.

 Bring a real camera if you have one.
-Phone cameras struggle with the contrast between stone walls and deep blue sky.
+Phone cameras struggle with the contrast between pale stone walls and deep blue sky.
 A polarizing filter makes the water transparency pop in photographs.

 And bring a jacket for the fortress at sunset.
 The wind picks up as the sun drops, and the temperature can fall 8-10 degrees in an hour.
 The bar sells beer, not blankets.

 Hvar's party reputation is earned.
 But the island's real show is the one the sun performs twice daily, every day, for free.
-You just have to wake up early enough to see the opening act.
+You just have to wake up early enough to catch the opening act.